francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-01-The-Energy-Landscape-of-Predictive-Coding-Networks.md

 But is this rescaling useful?
 How does the equilibrated energy differ from the loss?

-Let's return to our origin saddle, for which we have some intuition.
+Let's return to our origin saddle.
 We know from previous work that this saddle becomes flatter and flatter as you increase the depth of the network.
-More precisely, the "order-flatness" of the saddle, if you like, is equal to the number of hidden layers (think vanishing gradients).
+More precisely, the "order-flatness" of the saddle, if you like, is equal to the number of hidden layers.
 So, if you have 1 hidden layer, then the saddle is flat to order 1 (the gradient is zero), but there is negative curvature.
-And if you have 2 hidden layers, then there is no curvature around the saddle, but there will be an escape direction in the third derivative.
+And if you have 2 hidden layers, then there is no curvature around the saddle, and there is an escape direction in the third derivative.

 First-order saddles are also known as "strict", while higher-order saddles are labelled as "non-strict" [[2]](#2).
 You can loosely think of these as "good" and "bad" saddles, respectively, since non-strict ones can effectively trap first-order methods like gradient descent.
 Surprisingly, it turns out that the origin saddle of the equilibrated energy is always strict independent of network depth.
-In maths speak,
+More formally,

 $$
 \lambda_{\text{min}}(H_{\mathcal{F}^*}(\boldsymbol{\theta} = \mathbf{0})) < 0, \quad \forall h \geq 1 \quad [\text{strict saddle}]